-Status Responsibility Details The customer fills out the application, adds equipment, and includes supporting documentation.
-Initial Quality Check Program Team ICF checks that all the documents and information are properly inputted into the application.
+Status Responsibility Details Application Received ICF checks that all the documents and information are properly inputted into the application.
 If anything is missing change the status to "Application Flawed."
-Approx. 1-2 Business days EV Technical Review Program Team ICF reviews the application for eligibility and moves the application to "Pending Central Hudson Approval" if all the information is provided.
-Approx. 7-10 Business days Pending Central Hudson Approval Program Team ICF creates the Incentive Disclosure and sends it to CH for approval.
+Approx. 1-2 Business days Hudson Approval" if all the information is provided.
+ICF reviews the application for eligibility and moves the application to "Pending Central Hudson Approval" if all the information is provided.
+Approx. 7-10 Business days Disclosure is approved, ICF moves the application to "Notice to Proceed."
+ICF creates the Incentive Disclosure and sends it to CH for approval.
 Once the Incentive Disclosure is approved, ICF moves the application to "Notice to Proceed."
-Approx. 7-10 Business days Notice to Proceed Program Team ICF notifies the customer of approval by sending the Preliminary Incentive Disclosure and requires a signature from the owner of the Central Hudson account number of the site.
-The application will stay in this status until ICF is informed that the customer has completed construction.
-Once our team is advised that construction is complete, advance the status to "Awaiting Final Documentation."
-Approx 1-2 Business Days

-Awaiting Final Documentation Customer The customer submits final documents, invoices, equipment specifications, futureproofing upgrades, and paid invoices.
+Approx. 7-10 Business days Notice to Proceed and requires a the site.
+The a completed cor the status to "A" notifies the customer of approval by sending the Preliminary Incentive Disclosure requires a signature from the owner of the Central Hudson account number of ite.
+The application will stay in this status until ICF is informed that the customer has oleted construction.
+Once our team is advised that construction is complete, advance tatus to "Awaiting Final Documentation." ox 1-2 Business Days Awaiting Final Documentation The customer submits final documents, invoices, equipment specifications, futureproofing upgrades, and paid invoices.
 The customer communicates the project completion status to the ICF account manager.
-Approx 14 Business days Awaiting Charger Communication Program Team If the project is using a charger that's new to the program, ICF will need to verify it with the third-party vendor before it can be approved.
+Approx 14 Business days Awaiting Charger Communication Program Team If the project is using a charger that's new to the program, ICF will need to verify it wi the third-party vendor before it can be approved.
 Once approved, the status moves to "Pending Final Approval."
 Approx 30-45 days Pending Final Approval Program Team ICF confirms site visit documentation and the incentive level.
 Once everything is approved, the status is moved to "Ready for Rebate."
-Approx 2-4 Business days Ready for Rebate Automated Every Thursday, a rebate is automatically created.
+Approx 2-4 Business days Ready for Automated Every Thursday, a rebate is automated Pending."
+Every Thursday, a rebate is automatically created.
 The status is advanced to "Payment Pending."
-Payment Program Team CH reviews projects and sends questions and/or approval.
-Pending Program Team ICF reviews and approves the invoice for the client.
+Daymant Program Team CH reviews projects and sends questions and/or approval.
+Payment Pending Program Team ICF reviews and approves the invoice for the client.
 Verifies check mailing address and check recipient.
-Application Program Team An automated email is sent with survey link Completed An automated email is sent with survey link
+Application Program Team An automated email is sent with survey Completed An automated email is sent with survey link